spotinst/help/src/docs/elastigroup/tools-integrations/nomad/configure-nomad-autoscaler.md

 }
 ```

 If you require constraints support in your Nomad Autoscaler, make sure you create an Elastigroup for each of your constraints combinations, because each group will be responsible for auto-scaling the nodes relevant for this constraints combination only.
-If you’ll have jobs without constraints, make sure to create an Elastigroup without constraints which will be responsible for auto-scaling these jobs only.
+If you'll have jobs without constraints, make sure to create an Elastigroup without constraints which will be responsible for auto-scaling these jobs only.